Midi controllers with orx-midi

 controller.programChange(channel = 2, program = 5)

-// send a note event
+// send a note on event

 controller.noteOn(channel = 3, key = 60, velocity = 100)

-// note: send velocity 0 to stop a note
+// send a note off event

 }